-- 20.1 Supporters of the proposal who are independent of the applicant (not being related to the applicant, in a business relationship with the applicant, or liable to benefit financially from the proposal), will be given the opportunity to speak in support of the proposal provided they have lodged a written request to that effect and given 5 clear working days' notice of their wish to speak. - 20.2 Each supporter will be allowed no more than 5 minutes to speak. - 20.3 The supporters will be called in alphabetical order to speak in the absence of the Committee determining otherwise. - Where there is more than one supporter, supporters will be encouraged to nominate one spokesperson.
+- 19.1 Supporters of the proposal who are independent of the applicant (not being related to the applicant, in a business relationship with the applicant, or liable to benefit financially from the proposal), will be given the opportunity to speak in support of the proposal provided they have lodged a written request to that effect and given 5 clear working days' notice of their wish to speak. - 19.2 Each supporter will be allowed no more than 5 minutes to speak. - 19.3 The supporters will be called in alphabetical order to speak in the absence of the Committee determining otherwise. - 19.4 Where there is more than one supporter, supporters will be encouraged to nominate one spokesperson.
 If they fail to do so the Committee may decide that it is unable to hear all supporters personally depending upon the numbers involved.
-In this event it will decide who will be heard and in what order. - Where a petition in support is received, only the chief petitioner will be allowed to speak on behalf of those supporters who have signed the petition and will be allowed no more than 5 minutes to speak.
+In this event it will decide who will be heard and in what order. - 19.5 Where a petition in support is received, only the chief petitioner will be allowed to speak on behalf of those supporters who have signed the petition and will be allowed no more than 5 minutes to speak.

-21 Ward Members
+20 Ward Members

-21.1 Ward Members will be allowed to speak if appearing as a representative on behalf of one or more of their constituents, either in support of or against an application.
-Where a Ward Member wishes to speak under this paragraph the requirement to give written notice (referred to in paragraphs 19.1 or 20.1 as applicable) shall apply to them.
+20.1 Ward Members will be allowed to speak if appearing as a representative on behalf of one or more of their constituents, either in support of or against an application.
+Where a Ward Member wishes to speak under this paragraph for the avoidance of doubt the requirement to give written notice (under paragraphs 19.1 or 20.1) and in respect of the amount of time for speaking (under paragraphs 19.3 and 20.2) shall apply to them.

-22 Applicants
+21 Applicants

-- Where an objector speaks the applicant (or his/her agent) will be given the opportunity to respond verbally to any objection made provided they have given 24 hours' notice of their intention to do so (save that no notice must be given when responding to a Planning Committee Member who has declared an interest / pre-determination and speaks either for or against the proposal).
-The applicant (or the agent) will be allowed no more than 5 minutes to speak or (at the discretion of the Chairman) no more than the total time allowed for all objectors. - 22.2 The applicant shall speak to their application as the Chair sees appropriate. - Where a planning officers report recommends refusal of planning permission the applicant (or their agent) will be permitted to speak, even where there is no objector wishing to speak, but should give at least 5 clear working days' notice of their intention to do so.
-The applicant or agent will be allowed no more than 5 minutes to speak. - 23.3 Where a Member of Planning Committee who is pre-determined exercises their right to speak against an application the applicant (or his/her agent) if present will be given the opportunity to respond verbally to the objection.
+- 21.1 Where an objector speaks the applicant (and/or their agent) will be given the opportunity to respond verbally to any objection made provided they have given 24 hours' notice of their intention to do so (save that no notice must be given when responding to a Planning Committee Member who has declared an interest / pre-determination and speaks either for or against the proposal).
+The applicant (and/or the agent) will together be allowed no more than 5 minutes to speak or (at the discretion of the Chairperson) no more than the total time allowed for all objectors. - 21.2 The applicant shall speak to their application as the Chair sees appropriate. - 21.3 Where a planning officers report recommends refusal of planning permission the applicant (or their agent) will be permitted to speak, even where there is no objector wishing to speak, but should give at least 5

+- clear working days' notice of their intention to do so.
+The applicant or agent will be allowed no more than 5 minutes to speak. - 21.3 Where a Member of Planning Committee who is pre-determined exercises their right to speak against an application the applicant (or their agent) if present will be given the opportunity to respond verbally to the objection.
 However, the applicant (or agent) will only be allowed to speak once where there are other objectors and/or the planning officer's report recommends refusal.
-The applicant will be allowed no more than 5 minutes to speak or (at the discretion of the Chairman) no more than the total time allowed for all objectors.
+The applicant will be allowed no more than 5 minutes to speak or (at the discretion of the Chairperson) no more than the total time allowed for all objectors.

-23 General
+22 General